usmanadaudu/exam-anomaly-detection/README.md

 A real-time analyzed video feed will be displayed.
 The live feed will be a mirrored version of the footages.

 ### 📹 Recorded footage
-The processed footages will be saved as a video named `processed_footage.mp4` in the main directory.
+The processed footages will be saved as a video named `processed_footage.mp4` in the Output folder.
 The saved video will be a non-mirrored version.

 > ⚠️ Caution: Be sure to inform people when taking their footages and get permissions as neccesary.